There are so many options for easy day trips from Rome. That includes Florence and Naples!

 Cross over to the Oltrarno and try a favorite Florentine snack, a lampredotto (beef tripe) sandwich at the stand in San Frediano.
 Trust us on this.
 This side of the river is packed with artisans workshops.
 You can see craft that dates back centuries like inlaid stone work and more contemporary art by popular street artist Clet Abraham.
 If you have not had you fill of art admire the exquisite collection at The Museo Bardini.

 Tuscan food is hearty fare featuring beans and the famous T-bone Fiorentina steak.
-Have lunch at a traditional trattoria like Sostanza or if you are looking for something quick try the top floor of the Mercato Centrale that has all kinds of options to choose from.
+Have lunch at a traditional trattoria or if you are looking for something quick try the top floor of the Mercato Centrale that has all kinds of options to choose from.
 Shop for leather goods, perfumes and creams that are created from 16th century recipes and bold statement jewelry.

 This dramatic Umbrian hill town sits on top of an massive hulk of tuff stone.
 Long on history starting with its Etruscan roots the height of Orvieto’s power was in the Middle ages when Popes ruled until unification.